 - Most injuries affecting the AC joint occur in males with a male to female ratio of approximately 5:1.
 The most common age group affected is those in their 20s.

-- One series found that 41% of collegiate American football players had suffered an AC injury.
+- One series found that 41% of collegiate American football players had suffered an AC separation.

 There are two broad causes of AC joint problems:

 - AC joint disruption - when trauma leads to varying degrees of displacement of the distal clavicle from the local ligaments and muscles.